naveenvase/ParcelCo/README.md

 * The Interfaces, classes are documented with xml comments.

-* For package types Small, Medium, Large the overall size is calculated and stored as OverallSize.
+* For package types Small, Medium and Large, the overall size is calculated and stored as 'OverallSize'.
 The calcuation is as follow:
   * Length + (Breath multipliedby 2) + (Height multipliedby 2).
-This OverallSize is used to recommend a package type.
+This Overall package Size is used to recommend a package type that closely matches the user supplied package dimensions.
 For more details look into comments section for DimensionsCheck class in ParcelCo.Parcel.ServiceImplementation.Rules

-* The data for package types Small, Medium, Large is stored in a json file.
+* The data for package types Small, Medium and Large is stored in a json file.
 The component retrieves this data and uses this data to recommend package types.

-* Validation/Business logic for identifying best package solution is rules-based and new rules can be added by adding new classes that apply the IRule interface, rather than modifying the class.
+* Validation/Business logic for identifying best package solution is rules-based and new rules can be added by adding new classes that apply the IRule interface, rather than modifying the existing class.

 * Solution caters for localised content i.e. user messages, user error messages.
-Resources file for various languages needs to be completed.
+The default Resources file and Resurce file for en cluture has been completed.
+Resource files for other culture can be added as required.

 # Parse the Parcel #